 Postgraduate Diploma (PGDip)

 Your dissertation is expected to be on an aspect of literacy programme work relevant to your work situation.
-You will be supervised jointly by staff from Redcliffe’s Centre for Translation and Linguistics and SIL International, or other appropriately qualified staff.
+You will be supervised jointly by staff from Redcliffe’s Centre for Linguistics, Translation and Literacy and SIL International, or other appropriately-qualified staff.

 * Please note: The two-year gap between the PGCert stage and the PGDip stage is to enable students to put into practice what they have learned in the PGCert stage modules and to gain experience and data that can be used in the PGDip stage modules.
 Students with previous field experience and access to relevant data can take the PGDip stage immediately after completing the PGCert stage.
 Non-Wycliffe students who are members of another mission agency may undertake an appropriate field assignment with their mission agency.
 In addition, other possible ways of completing the MA are open to negotiation – please contact the Course Leader, Catherine Young or the Director of CLTL.